CartONG-staff/opsmap-nigeria/README.md

 The objective is to provide multiple components and tools to a typical oppsmap, the standard opsmap.

 - an app implementation
-The two entry points are entry-point-app.ts and entry-point-app.vue
+The two entry points are app-demo/entry-point-app.ts and app-demo/entry-point-app.vue

 The objective is to provide a way to test development inside the lib before porting them to the app.
 This app is for development only !